 Although Rapid American was only created in 1966, the history of the Philip Carey Manufacturing Company is much older.
 Philip Carey was founded in Ohio in 1888.
-The company originally manufactured and distributed a number of asbestos-containing products, mostly industrial insulation materials.
+The company initially manufactured and distributed several asbestos-containing products, primarily industrial insulation materials.

-Just three years later, it merged with another company, Briggs Manufacturing and changed its name to Panacon.
-Glen Alden eventually sold Panacon, which had Philip Carey as a subsidiary company, to Celotex.
+Just three years later, it merged with another company, Briggs Manufacturing, and changed its name to Panacon.
+Glen Alden eventually sold Panacon, with its Philip Carey as a subsidiary company, to Celotex.
 In 1972, Celotex merged with Rapid American, another Ohio-based manufacturing company.

 Asbestos Use in Products

 Like most other insulation manufacturers, Philip Carey used asbestos in its products for many years.
 For decades, asbestos was commonly used to manufacture a number of products because it was inexpensive, readily available, and had useful insulating properties.

 Philip Carey originally made a range of insulation products for industrial settings.
 Asbestos is highly efficient at insulating, keeping heat from being lost, and is also lightweight, strong, and easy to form into different shapes.

 Workers Exposed to Asbestos

 These are all serious illnesses that are difficult to treat or cure.
 Most workers exposed to asbestos on the job do not develop signs of the illnesses until decades later.
 This latency period makes diagnosis tricky.

 Handling of asbestos can cause tiny microscopic fibers to break loose and become airborne, leading to accidental inhalation or ingestion.
-Anyone working around asbestos is at risk.
-However, those who directly handled this dangerous mineral were in the greatest danger.
+Anyone working around asbestos is at risk; however, those who directly handled this dangerous mineral were in the greatest danger.

 Workers who may have handled asbestos-containing products include those in manufacturing plants, those who installed Philip Carey insulation, and workers in facilities that bought and installed the insulation.

-With Philip Carey as a subsidiary, Rapid American assumed liability for the harm caused by asbestos in insulation products the company made.
+With Philip Carey as a subsidiary, Rapid American assumed liability for the harm caused by asbestos in the company’s insulation products.
 Lawsuits were filed beginning in the mid- and late-1970s and continue today.